iamdkumar1/jyoti.github.io/README.md

 # jyoti.github.io
-This is a Jyoti portfolio
+This is a Jyoti LIVE portfolio